-- Students are able to (1) identify and discuss contemporary issues in podiatric medicine and surgery.; (2) explore and critically evaluate the literature in selected relevant areas of podiatric medicine and surgery.; (3) summarise and present key information in relevant areas of podiatric medicine and surgery.; (4) consolidate working within a team, facilitating a small group and presentation skills.; and (5) demonstrate critical thinking ability and research skills to promote lifelong researchers and/or learners..
+- Students are able to (1) identify and discuss contemporary issues in podiatric medicine and surgery; (2) explore and critically evaluate the literature in selected relevant areas of podiatric medicine and surgery; (3) summarise and present key information in relevant areas of podiatric medicine and surgery; (4) work within a team, facilitate a small group and demonstrate presentation skills; and (5) demonstrate critical thinking ability and research skills to promote lifelong researchers and/or learners.

 - Typically this unit is assessed in the following ways: (1) assignment and (2) in-training assessment.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the in-training assessment component.

 Supplementary assessment is not available in this unit.